Menu

 • The proposed research/publication should be significant to the objectives of CARL as stated in the CARL Bylaws.

-3. Part III: Budget [download as Excel or PDF] — Please note that the CARL Research Grant may not be used to pay for any F&A (facilities and administrative) costs
+• Part III: Budget [Download Spreadsheet] — Please note that the CARL Research Grant may not be used to pay for any F&A (facilities and administrative) costs

 Criteria

-The proposals will be scored using the following criteria:
+The proposals will be scored using the CARL Research Grant Rubric

-• Objectives (1/3)—ideas are fully developed and supported and the desired results are clear
+• Objectives —ideas are fully developed and supported and the desired results are clear

-• Methodology (1/3)—there is an appropriate research design/plan and there is a realistic timeframe for completing the research
+• Methodology —there is an appropriate research design/plan and there is a realistic timeframe for completing the research

-• Significance (1/3)—the research topic is interesting and original, makes a contribution to scholarship, and has an impact on librarianship, library services, and/or library users
+• Significance —the research topic is interesting and original, makes a contribution to scholarship, and has an impact on librarianship, library services, and/or library users

 Deadline

-Proposals must be received not later than 5pm on the last business day of September (Friday, 30 September 2022).
+Proposals must be received no later than 5pm on Monday, September 15, 2025.

 Research Grant Awardees

-The CARL Research Grant recipient(s) will be announced and the award presented in November 2022.
+The CARL Research Grant recipient(s) will be announced and the award presented in October or November 2025.
 The CARL Research Grant will be disbursed to recipient(s) upon winning.
 Reporting requirements and deadlines are as follows:

 1. A copy of the CARL Research Grant letter will be sent to the office of sponsored research or equivalent office of the recipient's home institution.